 Bioinformatics: development and application of statistical modeling and machine learning for systems biology and medicine; analysis of large scale transcriptomics and proteomics data; network medicine; network pharmacology.

-Distributed and Networked Systems: all aspects of distributed computing and systems including design and analysis of algorithms, large-scale and cloud-based systems, fault-tolerance, and concurrent data structures for multi-core computing; resilience and security of IoT systems; formal modelling and analysis of cyber-physical systems with applications in security and medicine.
+Distributed and Networked Systems: design and analysis of algorithms; large-scale and cloud-based systems, fault-tolerance, and concurrent data structures for multi-core computing; resilience and security of IoT systems; formal modelling and analysis of cyber-physical systems with applications in security and medicine.

 Machine Learning: high-dimensional data analysis, kernel methods for regression and pattern recognition, Bayesian inference and belief networks; competitive learning; conformal prediction; reinforcement learning and learning in sequential decision problems; evolutionary optimisation methods.

 Software Language Engineering: programming language design and implementation; generalised parsing; domain-specific language development; reverse compilation; derivation of customised architectures for embedded systems; concurrent system verification; automatic assessment of software reliability and security.